 For the purposes of this website, an organization is considered a religion if the Federal Government of Australia has recognized it as such for tax purposes.
 Religious-based can mean a range of things.
 We interpret this to mean if any aspects of the rehabs program include or is inspired by a religious organization then it is a religious based rehab.
 This is not to denote or separate religious rehabs from other rehabs; it is merely to clarify what programs each rehab is offering.
 Some religious rehabs in Australia are the very best, largest and offer excellent treatment and services, and accept anybody from any religion or non-religious backgrounds.

 12 Step refers to the original 12 principles of Alcoholic Anonymous created by Bill Wilson the co-founder of AA in 1934.
 Today there are over 400 different 12 steps self-help groups for various different addictions and disorders.
 The 12-step model categorizer’s addiction to being an incurable disease, which can only be treated ‘One day at a time’.

 The Minnesota Model was created by the Hazelton Betty Ford Foundation in 1949, which incorporated, residential treatment and care for addicts combined with residents attending 12 step groups during their treatment.
-The Minnesota model is the most commonly used model for addiction treatment in the world.
+The Minnesota model is the most commonly used model for addiction treatment in the United States.